lekum/ansible-snippets/roles/nginx_server/README.md

 Role to deploy and configure nginx in a Debian-based machine.

 The role adds the ppa `ppa:nginx/stable` and installs the `nginx` service.
+It also removes the symlink to the default site from the `sites-enabled`.

 ## Role parameters